 - If cover has been offered but with an additional high cost to their premium due to their pre-existing medical condition

-In addition, providers will have to give details to consumers about the travel insurance market and information on pre-existing medical conditions.
+In addition, providers have to give details to consumers about the travel insurance market and information on pre-existing medical conditions.
 The information provided to consumers will highlight the risks and implications of travelling without travel insurance and the potential medical costs based on the country of travel.

 How can I save on travel insurance with a pre-existing medical condition?